Revised on May 28, 2014

 I recently received this question and realized that there weren’t a lot of resources out there for soon-to-be-professionals to look for in terms of creating an optimal LinkedIn profile.
-I also believe that any college student that is on LinkedIn is to be commended for staying “ahead of the curve”, so here is my advice to you all:
+I also believe that any college student that is on LinkedIn is to be commended for staying “ahead of the curve”, so here is my advice on LinkedIn for college students :

 First of all, as with anyone else I consult with, you have to ask yourself what your LinkedIn objective is.
-If you are joining LinkedIn to communicate with classmates, you are in the wrong place as you will find very few of them on LinkedIn in comparison to Facebook or MySpace.
+If you are joining LinkedIn to communicate with classmates, you are in the wrong place as you will find very few of them on LinkedIn in comparison to Facebook, Instagram, or SnapChat.
 However, if you are utilizing LinkedIn for your future career management, you have come to the right place!

 But how do you advertise your profile amongst so many professionals while you are still only a student?
 As recruiters and others looking to network usually initially target people by 1) geography and 2) industry, you first have to decide where you want to work and in what industry you want to work in.
 If you still don’t know the answers to either of these questions, that is fine.
 Go ahead and start by putting down a location and industry where there are a lot of jobs that you might be interested in.
 Potentially interested in the Financial Market?
 New York City.
 High Tech?
 San Francisco.
 I think you get the picture.
 Obviously if you plan to live elsewhere after graduation, that city should be the one you put down.
 And if you aren’t sure if you can afford to live on your own, your home zip code should be your location.